Free Home Repair Assistance for Low-Income & Disabled

 Plumbing repair assistance might be challenging but could change as more federal money flows into the Low-Income Household Water Assistance Program (LIHWAP).

-Apply for LIHWAP by contacting your area’s utility company or human services agency.
+You can apply for LIHWAP by contacting your area’s utility company or human services agency.
 LIHWAP currently helps qualified families in three ways.

 • Restores services for disconnected accounts